amirrezaask/acme-mode/README.md

 # acme-mode
-Emacs minor mode to behave more like Acme editor from Plan9 project
+Emacs minor mode to make mouse behave like Acme.

+## Functionalities
+- <Mouse-3> "MiddleKey": Executes any command in the region.
+- <Mouse-2> "RightKey": Opens any path in the region.